commons-research/triangolo/README.md

 Place your mgf files in the ./data/input/ folder (some examples files are already there)

+Navigate to the src folder

-Open and modify the triangulator.py
+Open and modify the triangulator.py according to your need.
+Happy triangulations !